watir/watirbook/installation/windows.md

-## Windows 7 and Vista ##
+## Windows 7, Vista and XP ##

 ![Windows 7 default desktop](https://github.com/zeljkofilipin/watirbook/raw/master/images/installation/windows-7/windows-7-desktop.png)\

 *Windows 7 default desktop*

-Machine is a clean installation of Microsoft 7 Professional 32-bit, Service Pack 1 or Microsoft Windows Vista Ultimate 32-bit, Service Pack 1.
-Both machines have 1 GB RAM and are fully patched, including Internet Explorer 9.
-I did not notice any difference in installing or using Watir with Windows 7 or Vista, so I have decided to put them in one chapter.
+Machine is a clean installation of Microsoft Windows 7 Professional 32-bit, Service Pack 1; Microsoft Windows Vista Ultimate 32-bit, Service Pack 1; Microsoft Windows XP Professional, Version 2002, Service Pack 3.
+Windows 7 and Vista machines have 1 GB RAM, XP has 512 MB.
+All machinges are fully patched, including Internet Explorer 9 on 7 and Vista.
+I left Internet Explorer on version 6 at XP machine, just for fun.

+I did not notice any difference in installing or using Watir on any version on Windows, so I have decided to put them in one chapter.